No. 00 AARON’S DREAM MACHINE TOYOTA

 CAR SETUP AT NEW HAMPSHIRE?
 “Car setup is important no matter what racetrack you go to.
 You have to always stress the overall importance of car setup.
 With that being said, it’s the driver’s responsibility to go out there and get the most out of the racecar every time.
 It’s the driver’s responsibility to go out there and give good feedback so that the crew can make the proper adjustments in the setup, so it’s just kind of a package deal.
 If I go out there and do a good job and give positive feedback then they can make the car better and we can get a good finish.”

 ADDITIONAL NOTES OF INTEREST

 .
-Reutimann at Daytona: In nine career NSCS starts at Daytona International Speedway, Reutimann has one top-five and two top-10.
+Reutimann at New Hampshire: In eight career NSCS starts at New Hampshire Motor Speedway, Reutimann has one top-five and two top-10.
 He has finished 15th or better in his last four starts.
-His average starting position is 29th and finish is 17th.
+His average starting position is 17th and finish is 17th.
 He has completed every lap at New Hampshire since 2008.
 Reutimann has never led a lap or recorded a DNF at New Hampshire.

 .
 Social Winning: Fans can win an autographed Reutimann hat from Aaron’s when the No. 00 logs a top-10 finish.
 To win you must follow @aaronssports on Twitter or become a fan of Aaron’s on Facebook www.facebook.com/aaronssports.

 .
-Meet The Driver: Reutimann will sign autographs at the MWR merchandise hauler on Friday at 1 p.m. and Saturday at 4:30 p.m.
+Meet The Driver: Reutimann will sign autographs at the MWR merchandise hauler on Saturday at 1:30 p.m. and on Sunday at 10 a.m.